 In 1970 the crew of Apollo-13 spaceship underwent an ordeal, when in the base ship after an explosion oxygen started to leak and the electric systems failed.
 The astronauts spent nearly 72 hours in the small lunar module with limited supplies of oxygen and fuel.
 In addition, its navigational equipment was inadequate.
 It was only thanks to their knowledge, experience and courage that they managed to return to Earth.

-Cosmonauts and astronauts risk their lives in every outer space flight.
-A very dear price had to be paid for many achievements in space rocketry.
 In April 1967 Vladimir Komarov tested a new Soyuz spacecraft for orbital stations.
 Having done all the scheduled operations he was coming back to Earth.
 The spaceship passed the most difficult braking phase and decreased the orbital velocity to the re-entry velocity.
 But then something unpredictable happened: at an altitude of seven kilometers the parachute system failed and the cosmonaut was killed.
+The spacecraft crashed into the ground in a desert area in Adamovskij area of Orenburg oblast.

 Four years later Georgi Dobrovolsky, Vladislav Volkov and Viktor Patsayev seemed to have successfully landed after a 23-day flight aboard the first Salyut space orbital station.
 When the search group opened the hatch of the descent vehicle they saw the cosmonauts in their seats.
 They were dead.
 A special investigation established that at a height of 100 or 120 kilometers, just before the descent module entered the upper layers of the atmosphere, a valve opened accidentally and the module was instantly depressurized.
 The crew died from explosive decompression.